 If Mac-only feature "" is enabled under , ShareMouse launches automatically after logging in.

-On Windows PC, ShareMouse launches on system start by default, if the Windows service is installed.
+On Windows PC, ShareMouse launches on system start by default.

 This Mac-only feature underenables you to remotely log onto a Mac from a remote computer right after power up or after a powercycle.